keerthivasanvsdet-zz/hello_world/README.md

 Hi Coders,

-Keerthi here, Let's move on and explore each day.
+Keerthi here, Let's move on and explore each & every day.